Supplier Code of Conduct / Supply Chain Transparency

 Whirlpool expects its Suppliers to act responsibly in all respects and to ensure that no abusive, exploitative or illegal conditions exist in their supply chains.
 Whirlpool requires that Suppliers comply with all applicable laws and regulations, as well as the principles set out in the Code.
 One tenet of this Supplier Code of Conduct is that Whirlpool Suppliers must not use any type of involuntary or forced labor; this prohibits, among other things, slave labor or business practices which in any way rely on, or encourage, human trafficking.
 Where there is no local legal requirement, or if a local legal requirement is not as strict as the requirement included in this Code, Whirlpool Suppliers are required to follow the requirement in this Code.

 Whirlpool has established e-learning courses for our sourcing professionals to educate them on the requirements of our Supplier Code of Conduct.
-In 2014, we have begun the process of refreshing both our Code of Conduct and our training programs.
+Our Code of Conduct and our training programs undergo review and are refreshed and updated from time to time to reflect changes in circumstances.
 In addition to requesting our suppliers to certify their compliance with our Code of Conduct, we have engaged a third party agency who has conducted, and will continue to conduct, independent audits of a sampling of our suppliers’ practices.
 Material failures to comply with our Supplier Code of Conduct may result in the termination of our relationship with a Supplier, as may be permitted by applicable law.

 Whirlpool’s Suppliers are vital business partners, and together, these principles provide us with an opportunity to better the lives of the people we touch.